Grammy Awards: Since 2012

 Since 2012, small adjustments have been made to lists of categories and genre fields.
 The number of categories has risen from 78 in 2012 to 84 since 2017.
 In 2020, amid the George Floyd protests, several urban, rap, and Latin music categories were renamed.
 In 2022, the number of awards was increased from 86 to 91.
 Performance categories were added for the Americana and alternative music genres alongside new categories for video game score and spoken word poetry albums.
 A songwriter category (non-classical) and a song for social change category were also added and several categories were adjusted slightly.

 In 2023, several key changes were announced for the 66th Annual Grammy Awards, set to take place in 2024.
 Three new categories were announced, bringing the total number to 94, the highest since the peak of 109 in 2010.
 In addition, both Producer of the Year, Non-Classical and Songwriter of the Year, Non-Classical, were moved to the General Field, the first time new categories had been added to this field since the concept of the Big Four was established.
 The total number of fields was consolidated from 26 to 11 to ensure that all voting members would be able to exercise their allocated ten genre votes, as some members were prevented from doing so previously due to some fields only containing one category.

-The National Academy of Recording Arts and Sciences has announced the date for the 68th Grammy Awards.
-The organizers also introduced two new categories: Best Traditional Country Album and Best Album Cover.
+For the 68th Annual Grammy Awards, Best Traditional Country Album and Best Album Cover were added as categories.
+Best Asian Pop Music Performance, Best Latin Song, Best R&B Collaboration or Duo/Group Performance, Best Traditional Pop Vocal Performance, and Best Traditional Folk Album were introduced for the 69th Annual Grammy Awards.